The Saimaa Cycle Tour and Saimaa Gravel Tour are road and gravel cycling challenges set amidst the lakes and forests of eastern Finland.

 However, this event is good for anyone doing any endurance sport.
 It doesn’t have to be cycling, so if you’re walking or running, that’s fine.
 You don’t need to be a top fit athlete to take part.

-I think the main thing is that if you don’t ride too fast, you can complete the long route.
+I think the main thing is that if you don’t ride too fast, you can complete the long routes.

 Overall, you need to be able to get to an average of 16km/h (including stops) to complete the event within the time cut offs.